curiousML/curiousml.github.io/README.md

 My topics of interest are the following :
 - Natural Language Processing
-- Active Learning and sampling methods
+- Semi-supervised learning and sampling methods
 - ML fairness and transparency in insurance domain
-- Rare Category Analysis
+- Imbalanced dataset analysis

 More broadly I am interested in mathematics behind Machine Learning and Deep Learning.